Git

 Open the procedure and go to Settings > Repository.

-Pick GitHub or GitLab.
+Pick GitHub, GitLab, or Bitbucket.
 For GitHub, install the TofuPilot GitHub App on the account or organization.
 For GitLab, paste a group access token (preferred) or a personal access token with api and read_repository scopes.
+For Bitbucket, enter your Data Center instance URL and a project-scoped HTTP access token with Project admin permission, then select the project.

 Select the repository.
 TofuPilot registers the webhook automatically.